woodpecker-ci/.github/GOVERNANCE.md

 ## Access

 The project has multiple accounts and systems.
-Owners have access to all systems.
+Owners have admin access to all systems.
 Maintainers may be granted additional access.

 ### Accounts